Tackling Security and Safety with MPS by Klaus Birken from itemis (SLIDES)

 Normalized Natural Language: The Case of Specification and Verification of Product Behavior by Jennek Geels (SLIDES)

 KISS is a method to model system behavior using concepts from natural language.
 These results in models are both human-readable and meaningful.
 The intention of the KISS method is to make all natural language executable, but to define a small executable subset using normalization rules.
 This method was created in the Netherlands in the 1990s and it has been used intermittently in our R & D. This year it is applied to Specification and Verification of Product Behavior.
 We have JetBrains MPS to build a model editor with generators to .docx for specification agreement and generators to SpecFlow / Karate / Robot for automated verification.
-In this talk I want:
+In this talk I want to do the following:

 New Typesystem Aspect: Path to Expressive and Natural Typesystems by Grigorii Kirgizov from the MPS team (SLIDES)